-Read more about the tax account on the Internet at our website under the menu E-tjänster [electronic services].
+Read more about the tax account on the Internet at our website under the menu "Använd våra e-tjänster" [Use the Tax Agency's electronic services].
 There you can also read more about our other electronic services and about where and how to obtain electronic identification.